geoLAMMPS/geoLAMMPS/doc/src/compute_energy_gran.rst

 Define a computation that allows various specified components of energy to be written out periodically during a simulation.
-This compute requires a granular pairstyle to be defined.
+This compute requires a suitable granular pairstyle to be defined.
 When *boundary* and/or *volumetric* and/or *distortional* work terms are listed among the energy terms, a helper fix, FixEnergyBoundary, is implicitly created in the code.